Perfect Pairings: Discover the Delightful Harmony of Paella and Wine

 Beautiful, dynamic, exciting, and buzzy, Lyon is France’s third-largest city and home to some of the country’s best restaurants and famous chefs.
-Straddling the great Saône and Rhône rivers, Lyon’s power, and importance dates back to Ancient Roman times (when it was called Lugdunum) and has maintained some spectacular testaments to this imperial past, such as the wonderful Ancient Theater of Fourvière and the Odeon.
+Straddling the great Saône and Rhône rivers, Lyon’s power and importance date back to Ancient Roman times (when it was called Lugdunum) and has maintained some spectacular testaments to this imperial past, such as the wonderful Ancient Theater of Fourvière and the Odeon.
 In Vieux Lyon (the old town), you are transported to medieval and Renaissance times, and somehow this large city manages to feel amazingly intimate and like a quaint village.

 You could spend a whole summer in Lyon and only scratch the surface as there are so many enticing places to explore, shops to visit, and restaurants to dine in!
 So we have made it easier for those of you visiting Lyon for a shorter stay.
 We are delighted to take you on an insider’s tour of the best of Lyon, including some of Cellar Tours’ signature gourmet experiences.
 Enjoy the read 🙂

 In the alluring Croix-Rousse quarter, with panoramic vistas of leafy Lyon below, you will be hosted by a super friendly and hugely knowledgeable American wine specialist for a French Wine Masterclass.
-The venue is her spectacular, high-ceiling loft apartment, set in a converted silk weavers factory dating to the early 1800s.
+The venue is her spectacular, high-ceiling loft apartment in a converted silk weavers factory dating to the early 1800s.
 The tastings are all private and customized, and they can be themed (such as French wine and cheese pairing, wine regions surrounding Lyon, wines of Northern or Southern France, etc.).
 Wine lovers, this will be a highlight of your time in Lyon!!

 Viewing Lyon’s stunning architecture from the water as your private yacht meanders by is one of the coolest ways to see the city!
 It’s a luxury and accordingly priced, but exceptional, memorable, and worth it.
 Our favorite yacht is Le Diabolico, whose private skipper can host up to 10 guests (it’s also perfect for 1 or 2 couples).
-Sip champagne on the deck as you relax on the sun loungers in the late morning or early evening sunshine, and admire Lyon’s riverside and hill-topped highlights.
+Sip champagne on the deck as you relax on the sun loungers in the late morning or early evening sunshine and admire Lyon’s riverside and hill-topped highlights.

 If you prefer a less expensive, scheduled riverboat experience with dinner on board, Les Bateaux Lyonnais is a great option, too.

 There is no better way to learn how to cook than first to do the food shopping with a chef, and our fave chef in Lyon is a dote!
-You will meet chef Thierry at a hopping, authentic, busy farmer’s market right on the Saône river.
+You will meet Chef Thierry at a hopping, authentic, busy farmer’s market right on the Saône River.
 He will take you to his preferred vendors to buy all of the ingredients for the cooking class, introducing you to the locals and enjoying some tastings as you shop.
 Then you’ll enjoy the short walk together to his charming cooking school right in the heart of the old quarter.
-You will chop, sip, taste, bake and cook like a professional chef, and then sit down to enjoy the fruit of your labors.
+You will chop, sip, taste, bake, and cook like a professional chef and then sit down to enjoy the fruit of your labors.
 This is a “must” for foodies visiting Lyon!

 Beaujolais Wine Tour

 Dreamy Beaujolais is an utterly enchanting wine destination, possibly one of the loveliest in the country.
-Called the “Tuscany” of France, you’ll love the golden hill topped hamlets, the scenic valleys crisscrossed with vineyards, and the quaint country churches.
+Called the “Tuscany” of France, you’ll love the golden hill-topped hamlets, the scenic valleys crisscrossed with vineyards, and the quaint country churches.
 A terrific one-day wine excursion to this idyllic area located a mere 45 minutes north of Lyon could include picturesque wine estates making aromatic and romantic wines like Château des Jacques (owned by Louis Jadot) and Château de Juliénas (complete with fairy tale turrets and historic cellars).
-We would also love to show you some of the most emblematic and beautiful villages like Anse and Oingt.
+We would also love to show you some of the most emblematic and beautiful villages, like Anse and Oingt.

 Northern Rhone Valley

 Another fine wine day excursion from Lyon in easy reach is the Northern Rhône.
 Mythical properties like Jaboulet and Chapoutier are a mere hour and 15-minute drive south of Lyon and well worth the trip for wine collectors.
 Delicious Syrah-based wines like Paul Jaboulet’s Hermitage La Chapelle and Maison Michel Chapoutier’s Ermitage, Les Greffieux are some of France’s most prestigious wines.
-You’ll also be able to taste great wines from appellations like Condrieu, Saint-Joseph, Cornas, and Saint Péray.
+You’ll also be able to taste great wines from appellations like Condrieu, Saint Joseph, Cornas, and Saint Péray.
 Highly recommended for serious wine enthusiasts.

 Lyon is blessed with many splendid parks and gardens, offering countless picnic opportunities.
-Our favorite spot to spread out a cozy blanket on the grass and relax with a wine picnic would definitely be the grande dame of all the parks- Parc de la Tête d’ Or (“the Golden Head”).
+Our favorite spot to spread a cozy blanket on the grass and relax with a wine picnic would be the grande dame of all the parks- Parc de la Tête d’ Or (“the Golden Head”).
 This extraordinary park was inaugurated in the 1850s and is enormous- almost 300 acres.
 It features a lake (where you can go for a pedal boat ride and enjoy the swans), manicured English gardens, an extraordinary botanical garden, a dedicated rose garden, and even a place to race go-karts.
 This is THE PLACE to set up a romantic picnic, without a doubt.

-Another fantastic spot is the Parc de la Cerisaie, a smaller scale park in the Croix Rousse neighborhood named after the historic cherry orchard.
+Another fantastic spot is the Parc de la Cerisaie, a smaller-scale park in the Croix Rousse neighborhood named after the historic cherry orchard.
 It features mature oak trees, a whimsical villa, an actual working vineyard (making a wine called Clos des Canuts), and an art sculpture trail.
 We love to plop down a picnic basket in the grassy area under the villa.